maomaofeitui/jstack-counter/README.md

 # jstack-counter
-This script counts interesting threads in stacktraces dumped by java jstack
+This script counts interesting threads in stack traces dumped by java jstack

 # Analyzing performance issues using stack traces
-Have you ever had performance problems with your java service?
+Had you ever performance problems with your java service?
 Does your service response is too long?
 CPU usage increased near to 100%?
 How to debug such issues on production servers?
-One of possible approach is to dump stack traces of all threads and analyze what service is doing.
+One possible approach is to dump stack traces of all threads and analyze what is doing your service.
 There are a lot of tools to dump stack traces: java mission control, visual vm, jconsole.

 But I often use simple [jstack](http://docs.oracle.com/javase/7/docs/technotes/tools/share/jstack.html) from JDK.
-Mainly because it allow to dump threads directly from command line of running server.
+Mainly because it allow to dump threads directly from command line on running server - no gui, no jmx is needed.

 # Interesting threads
 Analyzing full stack traces is boring and arduous process.
 Especially when service has hundreds of threads.
 It's often desirable to *have fast insight* into interesting threads.
 What the most interesting threads are?
 Threads which are running my code (code developed by my team), doing database operations etc.

-jstack-counter.awk is an awk script, which parses stacktraces dumped by jstack, looks for interesting threads and count them.
+jstack-counter.awk is an awk script, which parses stacktraces dumped by jstack, looks for interesting threads and counts them.
 As a result you will see a list of interesting threads named by running method.

 #Example
-Let's say that interesting threads are those running methods from following packages:
+Let's say that interesting threads are those running code from the following packages:

 * pl.zxspeccy
 * oracle.jdbc